hhauschild/camunda-mcp-server/SECURITY.md

 ## Supported Versions

-We actively support the following versions with security updates:
+We will actively support the following versions with security updates:

 | Version | Supported          |
 | ------- | ------------------ |